-I’d like to preface this post by repeating that I’m not trying to stifle your creative genius.
+This post is all about how to identify genre and determine which book genre or publishing category you’re writing in.
+I’d like to preface this post by emphasizing that I’m not trying to stifle your creative genius.
 I’m really not.
 But, as I’ve said before, you should probably learn the rules before you break them.
-At no time is this more true than when you’re trying to decide what age range you’re writing for.
-I’m going through some submissions right now and the writers seem to be confused.
+At no time is this more true than when you’re trying to decide what age range you’re writing for in children’s books.
+I’m going through some submissions right now and the writers seem to be confused about how to identify genre.
 This happens a lot and it just means one thing: you haven’t done your market research.

 For example, and this is from my own imagination, not a recent submission: what do I do with a 5,000 word fiction picture book about world politics?
 Or a 5,000 word middle grade about a baby puppy who goes on a naptime adventure?
 Or a 300,000 word YA starring a talking salmon?
 Maybe a 10,000 word YA about a character’s messy divorce?